 The last Prince of Neuchâtel

-After a failed monarchist coup in 1856, military threats by the Prussian king and the mobilisation of troops by the Swiss Confederation, the king finally renounced his rights in 1857.
-By way of compromise, the king retained the title “Prince of Neuchâtel and Count of Valangin”.
-It marked the end of the last principality of Switzerland.
+After a failed monarchist coup in 1856, military threats by the Prussian king and the mobilisation of troops by the Swiss Confederation, the king finally renounced his rights in 1857 (Treaty of Paris).
+The king kept the titles”Prince of Neuchâtel and Count of Valangin” in compensation.

 The last royal left Switzerland in 1857.